Eilish McColgan: 2006-2019

-Having competed in the steeplechase at the Commonwealth Games Glasgow 2014, the Dundonian switched from the barriers to the flat following a serious foot injury.
+At the 2013 World Championships in Moscow, McColgan made the final in the 3000 m steeplechase, finishing 10th.
+Having competed in the steeplechase at the 2014 Glasgow Commonwealth Games and finished sixth, the Dundonian switched from the barriers to the flat following a broken ankle, which prevented her from competing in the 2015 season.

-At the 2016 Olympic Games in Rio de Janeiro, she reached the final of the women's 5000 metres.
+She placed second over 5000 m at the 2016 British Championships, securing her place at the 2016 Olympic Games in Rio de Janeiro, where she reached the final of the women's 5000 metres.

+In 2017, McColgan won over 3000 m and placed second over 1500 m at the British Indoor Championships, qualifying her for the European Indoor Championships in Belgrade, where she won bronze over 3000 m.

+She placed tenth over 5000 m at the London World Championships, having set a personal best of 15:00.38 in the heats.
+A few weeks later, McColgan improved that personal best and set a new Scottish record in finishing eighth at the Brussels Diamond League.

-McColgan qualified for the 3000 metres at the 2018 IAAF World Indoor Championships where she finished in a top ten position.
-In the 5000 metres event at the 2018 European Athletics Championships in Berlin, she won the silver medal.
+McColgan opened her 2018 season by winning at the Doha 10 km in a personal best of 31:53.
+She qualified for the 3000 metres at the 2018 World Indoor Championships where she finished in a tenth.
+In the 5000 metres event at the 2018 European Championships in Berlin, she won the silver medal.
 In October, she won the Great South Run in Portsmouth, clocking 54:43 in her maiden run at the 10 mile distance.
 Her mother had won the race twice previously, in 1995 and 1997.

 In 2019, her training regime included a daily run, cross training and a track session twice a week.
-The Scotswoman finished tenth in the 5000 m event at the 2019 World Athletics Championships held in Doha, setting a personal best of 14:46.17.
+On 9 June, she set a new Scottish record of 14:47.94 over 5000 m at the FBK Games.
+The Scotswoman finished tenth in the 5000 m event at the 2019 World Athletics Championships held in Doha, setting another Scottish record of 14:46.17.
+On 20 October, she retained her Great South Run title, setting a personal best of 51:38.